GGalina/portfolio-backend/README.md

 # Email Sender Backend

 This Node.js backend application allows you to send emails using an API.
 It uses NodeMailer for email handling.
+The backend service for this project can be accessed at https://learnlingo-email-sender-backend.onrender.com

 ## Prerequisites